Click here to submit an English Honors Application online.

 early November: Continue developing your annotated working bibliography and a brief prospectus that gives a chapter-by-chapter “plan” for your project, as a whole.

 November: Start drafting your first chapter and continue researching your other chapters.
 Regularly meet with your thesis advisor, and workshop your draft with the other thesis writers in English 498.
-A public presentation session will be held in late November; at that event, you will share your in-progress work with an audience of your thesis advisors, next year's English Honors thesis writers, and English majors and minors in the Honors College.
+A public presentation session will be held in November; at that event, you will share your in-progress work with an audience of your thesis advisors, next year's English Honors thesis writers, and English majors and minors in the Honors College.

 mid-December: Submit to the Honors Director your first chapter and a progress report from your thesis advisor.

 At the end of the Fall semester, you will be notified if you receive an “S” or “U” for English 498.
 Only students who have successfully finished all of the requirements for English 498 and have been judged by their advisors as making sufficient progress on their theses will receive an "S" for English 498 and will be permitted to register for English 499 in the Spring.
 Students who receive a "U" will be disallowed from continuing with the Honors program.
 In order to graduate, students who receive a “U” for English 498 are responsible for all the usual requirements of English major.

 December and January: Start researching and writing your second chapter.

 If your project is eligible for any English Department or University awards, you should tell your thesis advisor that you are interested in being nominated.
 It is recommended that you supply her with a new brief abstract that summarizes your project and provides a working title.
 A sample from the project might be required, too.
 Usually nominations for University and English Department awards are due in late February or early March.

 February: Draft and revise your second chapter.
 Start researching your third chapter.
 Write a brief revised abstract and select a revised chapter to qualify for a University or departmental undergraduate research award nomination.